-On June 11, 2015 Lexington City Schools reached a formal agreement with Secure Futures LLC to install a 100-kilowatt solar photovoltaic system on the roof of the Lylburn Downing Middle School.
-The project will generate 25% of the annual electricity requirements for the middle school, and include an public monitoring system – displayed via a monitoring screen on the school campus – as well as an education center, with demonstration solar panels.
+On June 11, 2015 Lexington City Schools reached a formal agreement with Secure Futures to install a 100-kilowatt solar photovoltaic system on the roof of the Lylburn Downing Middle School.
+The project will generate 25% of the annual electricity requirements for the middle school, and include an energy monitoring system as well as an education center with demonstration solar panels.

-Under the 20-yr Power Purchase Agreement, Secure Futures will install, build, own, operate and maintain the solar photovoltaic system, and sell the electricity generated by the system to Lexington City Schools.
+Under a 20 year Power Purchase Agreement, Secure Futures will install, build, own, operate and maintain the solar photovoltaic system, and sell the electricity generated by the system to Lexington City Schools.
 The agreement represents the first of its kind for a public school located in the Shenandoah Valley, and will join Albemarle County Public Schools as among the first school districts under Secure Futures’ Solar Schools Initiative.

 Lylburn-Downing Middle School will receive 100 kW of solar power, equivalent to roughly 10 average U.S. homes.